AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide/migrate-non-uuid-uuid-with-versions.md

 ## Pre-migration

-1. (Optional) Perform version purging on the content to remove unnecessary versions and speed up the migration process.
-To perform version purging, select the option **Version Purge** from the migration screen at, and go to the user interface using this URL `http://<server-name>/libs/fmdita/clientlibs/xmleditor_uuid_upgrade/page.html`.
+1. (Optional) Perform version purging on the content to remove the unnecessary versions and speed up the migration process.
+To perform version purging, select the option **Version Purge** from the migration screen, and go to the user interface using the URL `http://<server-name>/libs/fmdita/clientlibs/xmleditor_uuid_upgrade/page.html`.

     >[!NOTE]
     >